cyphergenetics/syndi/README.md

 Come stability, Auto 4 will supersede Auto 3.
 The most notable change is in its fundamental structure, which is much cleaner and simpler, and less esoteric.

-It is advisable to read the documentation on the [wiki](https://github.com/noxgirl/Auto/wiki).

-**Developers** should generate documentation of the code and the API in particular.
-Auto's code is documented with [YARD](http://yardoc.org/).
-You need the [yard gem](https://rubygems.org/gems/yard), as well as the [redcarpet gem](https://rubygems.org/gems/redcarpet) for Markdown parsing.
-Run `yard doc` in the top directory.
-Please see the [Project](#Project) section and CONTRIBUTING.md when considering submitting a contribution.

 Using Auto 4
 ------------

 You need Ruby 1.9 to run Auto 4.
 You can get Ruby from the [official Ruby website](http://www.ruby-lang.org).
 Currently, Windows is not supported;
 support is however planned for the future.
+You are advised to consult the documentation provided by the [wiki](https://github.com/noxgirl/Auto/wiki).

 Additionally, because Auto employs the light and useful SQLite 3 for database management, you must have [SQLite 3](http://www.sqlite.org/) installed, as well